ssouris/kotlin-introduction/PITCHME.md

 ---

-## If statement as an expression stage 2
+## If statement as an expression 2/3

 ```kotlin
 // or even better: